- City Services

 - Supports proactive, rather than reactive management (fiscal and otherwise)

-- Will result in measurable achievement during the time period supported by S.M.A.R.T goals
+- Will result in measurable achievement during the time period supported by SMART (Strategic, Measurable, Achievable, Relevant and Time-Bound) goals

 2022 to 2024 Strategic Initiatives

 This strategic initiative will provide the necessary research, detail and information to help the City Council make informed, long-term and strategic decisions regarding the future of our water quality and treatment, as well as the water system's financial sustainability.